 Up Next Is Indianola, Taking 3rd

 This town was hit with quite a few natural disasters.
-This place was once was a lively place with a population of 5,000 until one day a hurricane came and wiped out everything.
-The town was rebuilt but only to be taken out by yet another hurricane and then on top of that, whatever had remained had been destroyed by a fire.
+This place was once lively with a population of 5,000 until one day, a hurricane came and wiped out everything.
+The town was rebuilt but only to be taken out by yet another hurricane, and then on top of that, whatever had remained had been destroyed by a fire.

-In the early 30s, this town was destroyed by a fire, causing major damage to most of the town.
-Then the Great Depression hit the town and by the end of it, only 6 buildings remained.
-The final store had closed down in 1966.
+In the early 30s, a fire destroyed this town, causing major damage to most of the town.
+Then the Great Depression hit the town, and by the end of it, only 6 buildings remained.
+The final store closed down in 1966.

 Then In 5th, We Have Independence

-Independence Texas was found in 1835 by four people.
-These people were J. G. W. Pierson, Robert Stevenson, Colbert Baker, and Amasa F. The town had started to grow pretty well as a community until a bypass was made.
-The train tracks had gone right past the small town.
-Independence had started to lose trade opportunities to the neighboring towns, that closer to the train routes.
+Independence started losing trade opportunities to the neighboring towns closer to the train routes.
 This caused the town’s economy to decline and reach a slow downfall.
 Then fewer and fewer people started to come to the town because of the difficulty of finding transportation to get to independence.

 Top Ghost Towns In The United States

-The Top Ghost Towns In The US Is Thurmond, West Virginia.
+The Top Ghost Town In The US Is Thurmond, West Virginia

 During the early 1900s, Thurmond was a train stop for the Ohio and Chesapeake railroads.
-Then later on the town was hit prohibition and the Great Depression soon after, which lead to the downfall of the town’s economy.
-Now the former depot is a preserved museum, while the rest of the town seems to be falling apart.
+Then, later on, the town was hit by prohibition and the Great Depression soon after, which led to the downfall of the town’s economy.
+The former depot is a preserved museum, while the rest of the town seems to be falling apart.

-This town was known for mining, many people who came to the town were on the look for gold.
-As time went on the gold started to run out, so that meant that the people started to leave.
-Which left the town stuck in time, becoming a reminder of the past.
+This town was known for mining, and many people who came to the town were on the look for gold.
+As time passed, the gold started to run out, which meant that the people started to leave.
+The town is stuck in time, becoming a reminder of the past.

-It is located not that far from lake taho and is not that far from Reno.
-This town was once a mining town, with a population estimated around 10,000.
-People started to leave the town and shortly after was hit with two devastating fires.
+It is located not that far from Lake Tahoe and not that far from Reno.
+This town was once a mining town, with a population estimated at around 10,000.
+People started to leave the town and were hit by two devastating fires shortly after.

 Bombay Beach, Salton Sea, California

-During the 1940s and the 1950s, this place was a very popular vacation hot spot.
-As time went on the sea’s salt content got too high, which started to kill off the wildlife around it.
-Then this area was also hit by tropical storms, leaving many of the structures in ruins.
+This place was a popular vacation hot spot during the 1940s and the 1950s.
+The sea’s salt content got too high as time passed, killing off the wildlife around it.
+Then this area was also hit by tropical storms, leaving many structures in ruins.

-Was another mining town during the gold rush and was also a for the Pecos River railroad.
-Most of the buildings showing the emptiness of what once was a lively town, as they decade with time.
+Another mining town during the gold rush was also a for the Pecos River railroad.
+Most buildings show the emptiness of what once was a lively town as they decay with time.

-Close to Death Valley National park, this town brought a lot of people in hopes to get a shot at making it bing in prospecting.
+Close to Death Valley National park, this town brought many people hoping to make it big in prospecting.
 Soon these mines, like many others, were exhausted of their resources.
 Then after an earthquake hit, it closed down many more of the mines that were still up and running.
-Then later in the 1920s, the town got one more shot of coming to life it was used as a movie set.
+Then later in the 1920s, the town got one more shot of coming to life.
+It was used as a movie set.

-In history, it was declared as the first capital of Alabam but due to the continuous flooding, it was deemed unfit to stay the capital.
-Then after the civil war, it was a place where many freed slaves would gather around but that did not last long because of the constant flooding in that area.
-Now Alabam has made this place into a historical site.
+Historically, it was declared the first capital of Alabama, but due to the continuous flooding, it was deemed unfit to stay the capital.
+Then after the civil war, it was a place where many freed slaves would gather around, but that did not last long because of the constant flooding in that area.
+Now Alabama has made this place into a historical site.

-This town was founded by Buffalo Bill in the 1970s.
-As time went on some of the original buildings were moved to other locations within the states of Wyoming and Montana.
-The buildings that were taken were replaced by authentic ones.
-Since this place is located not too far from Yellow Stone, it has become a tourist attraction.
-So to continue to gain tourists the town puts on wild west reenactments.
+Authentic ones replaced the buildings that were taken.
+Since this place is not too far from Yellow Stone, it has become a tourist attraction.
+So to continue to gain tourists, the town puts on wild west reenactments.

 What Is The Most Popular Ghost Town In The World?